perpetualintelligence/shared/src/Test/README.md

+﻿The test components for Perpetual Intelligence's managed services, frameworks, and developer tools.

-﻿This package is part of Perpetual Intelligence's internal infrastructure.
+> This package is part of our internal infrastructure.
 It is not for public use.

-For more information see our [documentation](https://docs.perpetualintelligence.com/articles/shared/intro.html) or the GitHub [repo](https://github.com/perpetualintelligence/shared).
+For more information see our [GitHub](https://github.com/perpetualintelligence/shared).